AllenNeuralDynamics/aind-data-schema/docs/source/rig.rst

 **Q: How do I create a rig or instrument file?**

 Currently, these are created manually.
-This can either be done using the GUI (https://metadata-entry.allenneuraldynamics.org/) or by writing python code that imports aind-data-schema.
+This can either be done using the `metadata entry web application <https://metadata-entry.allenneuraldynamics.org/>`_ or by writing python code that imports `aind-data-schema <https://github.com/allenNeuralDynamics/aind-data-schema>`_.

 **Q: Do I need to create a new rig/instrument file for each data asset?**